Frequently Asked Questions

 All popular modern browsers are supported and recommended on all platforms except on iOS.
 They are: Chrome, Firefox, and Edge.

-On iOS, modern browsers are sadly not allowed by Apple.
-For example, Chrome on iOS is just the Apple-provided browser engine with a few missing features and a Chrome skin.
+On iOS, modern browsers are not allowed by Apple.
+For example, Chrome on iOS is just an outdated Apple-provided browser engine with a few missing features and a Chrome skin.
 It is not the real Chrome.
-Therefore, on iOS only, we have no choice but to recommend Safari as it is the least bad iOS browser available.
+Therefore, on iOS only, we have no choice but to recommend Safari as it is the least terrible iOS browser available.
+On iOS, browser version and OS version are linked.
+We only support Safari on the latest iOS version.
+Note that webforms on Chrome on iOS do not work offline.

 What does "Enketo" mean and how is it pronounced?